Childbirth Classes and Information:

 Why do we need childbirth classes?
 After all, isn't birth something we just naturally know how to do?

-Birth may be a natural process but that doesn't mean it comes naturally to all women.
 The more information you have about labor and delivery, the less intimidated by the process you will feel.
-Most women have not been present at a birth before - and even ones they may have watched on TV do not necessarily depict a typical birth process.
+Most women have not been present at a birth before - and even ones they may have watched on TV do not typically depict a normal birth process.
 Taking a childbirth class gives you the tools to understand your practitioner better and to have a clearer idea about what may or may not happen.
-For example: Will you know how to time contractions?
+For example: How to time contractions?
 When to leave for the hospital?
 How to manage pain throughout the labor or before you receive an epidural?

 When is the best time to take childbirth classes?
 And will my insurance cover it?